leobessa/dynamo-autoscale/README.md

     $ DEBUG=true dynamo-autoscale <args...>

-Also, if you want pretty coloured logging, you can set the `PRETTY_LOG` environment variable to `true`:

-    $ PRETTY_LOG=true DEBUG=true dynamo-autoscale <args...>

 ## Rulesets

-One of the first things you'll notice upon looking into the `--help` on the executable is that it's looking for a "rule set".
-What on earth is a rule set?

 A rule set is the primary user input for dynamo-autoscale.
 It is a DSL for specifying when to increase and decrease your provisioned throughputs.
 Here is a